What is the project about?

 We have created an exciting 3D short film called Frogglebox, that explores local geological, natural, and social history and we are holding film screenings at local schools and community venues.
 The film focuses on the natural history and heritage present under the surface of the current visible landscape of Walsall and its connection to the wildlife that lives here now, particularly reptiles and amphibians.
 You can watch Frogglebox online here!

-This summer we hosted a week of creative Froglife Brick Workshops in partnership with a professional brick artist from Bricks McGee.
-Community members created individual builds and pictures out of LEGO® bricks to reflect the geological time periods shown within the film Frogglebox.
+In summer 2023, we hosted a week of creative Froglife Brick Workshops in partnership with a professional brick artist from Bricks McGee.
+Community members created individual builds and designs out of LEGO® bricks to reflect the geological time periods shown within the film Frogglebox.
 Thank you to everyone who joined us for these sessions!
-We now have some amazing and unique designs that we will be combining into larger models.
+These wonderful creations have now been transformed into inspiring displays by Infamous Arts.

 Speaking Sculptures